Skip to main content

 The pros at Petco explain that cooked broccoli may actually be healthier for your dog. “ It is easier to digest,” they wrote, “and the cooking process can bring out nutrients and make them more bioavailable — or able to be absorbed by the bloodstream.”
 It might be worth taking an extra few minutes to cook this veggie.
 Petco also recommends cooking broccoli stalks before offering them to your pet, as cooking makes them softer and less of a choking hazard.
 Plus — cooking any vegetable can make it easier to digest.

-For a quick and easy cooking method, Purina recommends steaming broccoli in water – -no seasonings, please.
+For a quick and easy cooking method, Purina recommends steaming broccoli in water.
+No seasonings are needed.
 It sounds a bit bland, we know, but you’ll want to feed your pup this vegetable with no frills added in order to keep it safe and healthy.

 Whether broccoli is a favorite food of yours or something you’d rather skip, you can let your dog decide their taste for themselves.
 The good news is that this cruciferous vegetable isn’t a must-have in a canine’s diet, so it’s OK if they don’t like it either.
 If they do prefer it, though, there are plenty of fast and easy ways to prepare broccoli for your dog.
 Now it’s time for a taste test!